curl/curl/tests/FILEFORMAT.md

 been run ended up correct

-Each main section has a number of available subsections that can be specified, that will be checked/used if specified.
+Each main section has a number of available subsections that can be specified, that are checked/used if specified.

 ## `<info>`

 ### `<keywords>`
 A newline-separated list of keywords describing what this test case uses and tests.
 Try to use already used keywords.
-These keywords will be used for statistical/informational purposes and for choosing or skipping classes of tests.
+These keywords are used for statistical/informational purposes and for choosing or skipping classes of tests.
 Keywords must begin with an alphabetic character, `-`, `[` or `{` and may actually consist of multiple words separated by spaces which are treated